kbalist/xbmc-games/README.md

 ------

 This fileset prepare all the work to transform your XBMC into a perfect console emulator.
+Before installing this fileset, you need an operating XBMC installation (I use XBMC live),and the plugin "<Advanced Launcher|http://code.google.com/p/xbmc-advanced-launcher/>"

 Based on "AdvancedLauncher", it will help you transforming your XB (I hope)